StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 |:-------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|
 |![][project-status-img] | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][travis-img]][travis-url] |

+## Purpose of this package

+The StatisticalRethinking.jl v3 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+These functions are used in the Pluto notebooks `projects` specifically intended for hands-on use while studying the book or taking the course.

+To work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and open one of the chapter Pluto notebooks.

+To work through the StatisticalRethinking book using Julia and Turing, download `project` [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) and open a Pluto notebook.

+Time permitting I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!

+If interested in either of the last 2 projects, please contact me!

 ## Important note on StatisticalRethinking v3

 This is a breaking change from v2 of StatisticalRethinking.jl.
 I expect the first stage of this work to be completed by late Nov 2020.

-If you prefer to use v2, you can use `] add StatisticalRethinkingv2.2.9` where 2.2.9 is the latest released version for v2.
+If you prefer to use v2, you can use `] add StatisticalRethinkingv2.x.y` where 2.x.y is the latest released version for v2.

 Given that Julia provides several very capable packages that support mcmc simulation, it only seemed appropriate to make StatisticalRethinking on Julia mcmc implementation independent.